-In January 2011, the Criminal Justice Information System (CJIS) enacted the Advanced Authentication provision, a compliance mandate that set forth minimum security requirements for accessing data within its system, including personally identifiable information such as fingerprint records and criminal histories.
+In January 2011, the Criminal Justice Information Services (CJIS) enacted the Advanced Authentication provision, a compliance mandate that set forth minimum security requirements for accessing data within its system, including personally identifiable information such as fingerprint records and criminal histories.
 “This mandate was enforced in the state of Texas last year,” said Jeff Bachus, support analyst for COPsync.
 “At the time we were using Teamviewer to provide remote tech support to customers, and the Texas Department of Public Safety said we could no longer use it.
 So we began searching for a more secure remote support solution, and found that Bomgar fit the CJIS requirements and was FIPS 140-2 Level 2 validated, which were two priorities for us.”

 With more than 500 law enforcement agencies using COPsync throughout Texas and Massachusetts, security is of the utmost importance.
 “When a police officer runs someone’s license at a traffic stop, they have access to very critical and sensitive data.
 We have to make sure that the solutions in place used to support these officers and access their computers is air tight in order to protect that data,” added Bachus.